omari-o/embedded-fundamentals-arduino/adc_to_pwm/docs/notes.md

-initally just used the instantaneous value from the potentiometer but after seeing how much the value jumps around I decided to add a moving average filter
+- I was initally just using the instantaneous value read from the potentiometer, but noticed there was some signal bouncing that would briefly, but noticeably change the brightness of the LED.
+After seeing seeing the value jumps around using the serial monitor I decided to implement a moving average filter to smooth the analog readings